gitlabhq/gitlabhq/doc/administration/uploads.md

 # Uploads administration

 >**Notes:**
-Uploads represent all user-data that may be sent to GitLab as a single file.
+Uploads represent all user data that may be sent to GitLab as a single file.
 As an example, avatars and notes' attachments are uploads.
 Uploads are integral to GitLab functionality, and therefore cannot be disabled.

 ### Using local storage

 >**Notes:**
 This is the default configuration

-To change the location where the artifacts are stored locally, follow the steps below.
+To change the location where the uploads are stored locally, follow the steps below.

 ---